 Despite the UE Wonderboom 2’s small form factor, with a track such as The Foo Fighters’ “The Pretender” you get a sense of depth.
 It’s a song that pulses with energy, although the speaker doesn’t appear fazed by it.
 Whether it’s songs that zip by or slower tracks − such as Patti Page’s “Old Cape Cod”, for instance − the Wonderboom is adept at producing a sense of detail and engagement in both.

 You’re likely wondering if this is all too good to be true.
 There must be something the Wonderboom 2 can’t handle?
-Well, it it’s not the weightiest sounding speaker, but in light of its size, that’s a minor quibble.
+Well, it it’s not the weightiest sounding speaker, but in light of how big it is, that’s something of a minor quibble.

 If you’re after a speaker with a big sound for under £100, the Wonderboom 2 hits the right notes.